michaelnisi/troubled/data/posts/2019/mutex.md

 💡 Track down accessors with Xcode’s Find Call Hierarchy.

-That’s all awfully ambivalent, but mutual exclusivity is hard, even with Dispatch.
+That’s all awfully ambivalent, but concurrent access is always a situation, even with Dispatch.
 We need stricter [contracts](https://github.com/apple/swift/blob/master/docs/OwnershipManifesto.md), so the compiler can safe us from ourselves.

 Thread safely 🧵